Property Ownership Options

 On this basis, you should make sure that whomsoever drafts your second will, has sight of your first will, in order to avoid any possibility that they conflict.

-We would, therefore, strongly advise that you prepare the will through a French notaire, but in collaboration with your UK, or home country legal advisors to ensure that it is properly applied.
+We would, therefore, advise that you prepare the will through a French notaire, but in collaboration with your UK or other home country legal advisors, to ensure that it is properly applied.

 If you think your inheritance may be difficult or complicated, you can appoint an executor who will be responsible for the administration of your estate.